ppy/osu-wiki/wiki/Ranking_criteria/osu!mania/en.md

 - **Bracket**: A pattern that involves multiple trills using columns near each other.
 - **Chord**: Two or more notes pressed at the same time.
 - **Chordstream (Jumpstream, Handstream, Quadstream)**: Streams that mix different types of chords.
-- **Grace**: Two or more notes pressed in rapid succession, generally using snaps at or above 1/6.
+- **Grace**: Two or more notes pressed in rapid succession, generally using 1/6 or faster rhythm.
 - **Hand**: Three notes pressed at the same time.
 Occasionally referred to as a "triple".
 - **Jack**: Three or more consecutive notes in the same column, usually pressed at a faster pace than surrounding notes.
 - **Jump**: Two notes pressed at the same time.
 Occasionally referred to as a "double".